aliaksandrrachko/spacex-dragon-rockets-repository/README.md

 - **Solo Development**: This project is developed by a single developer without branching strategies
 - **AI Assistance**: Amazon Q (AWS AI assistant) Claude 3.5 Sonnet is used to help with code implementation, design decisions, and best practices
 - **Commit Strategy**: Direct commits to main branch with clear, incremental progress following TDD principles
+- **Simple Identifiers**: To keep the solution simple, models use string names as identifiers instead of UUIDs (rockets and missions are identified by their names as shown in the requirements)

 ---